Skip to content

 Python lists are one of the most widely used data structures in Python programming.
-A list is an ordered collection of items, which can be of different data types such as numbers, strings, or other lists.
-In this article, we will discuss how to change Python lists and explore the different ways to modify lists in Python.
+A list is an ordered collection of items that can contain different data types, such as numbers, strings, or other lists.
+In this chapter, we will explore the different ways to modify lists in Python.

 Changing a list in Python